Daejeon Hana Citizen: First steps into the K League (1997)

-The IMF Crisis
+The IMF Crisis (1998–2000)

-In 1998, a major economic crisis necessitated IMF intervention in the South Korean economy – this period of time is commonly referred to as the "IMF crisis" in South Korea.
-As a consequence a number of companies, including some considered to be "Chaebol" went bankrupt, and there was widespread unemployment.
+In 1998, a major economic crisis hit the South Korean economy.
 Daejeon Citizen did not escape this crisis unscathed.
-The main board of Daejeon consisted of 4 groups – Kyeryong Construction Industrial, Dong-A Construction, DongYang Department Store and Chung-cheong Bank.
+The main board of Daejeon consisted of 4 groups – Kyeryong Construction Industrial, Dong-A Construction, DongYang Department Store and Chungcheong Bank.
 But as a consequence of the IMF crisis, three of the four groups went bankrupt, leaving Kyeryong as the only survivor of the original board.
 There was a subsequent impact on the level of financial and management support provided to the club.
-This made for a particularly difficult season in the 1998 season of the K League.
-Again, only three games were won, but this time Daejeon finished ninth in the league, ahead of only Cheonan Ilhwa Chunma.
+This made for a particularly difficult 1998 season.
+Daejeon once again won only three games, placing ninth.

-The following year, 1999, Daejeon improved their winning record to six victories.
+In the following season, 1999, Daejeon improved their winning record to six victories.
 However, changes in the K League structure since the previous year meant that an extra 9 games were played, 27 in total, from the previous season.
 There were a total of 18 losses, the worst in the league.
-Despite this, Daejeon improved to eighth out of ten clubs.
-For the 2000 season, Daejeon maintained its eighth position in the league.
+Despite this, Daejeon improved to eighth place.
+For the 2000 season, Daejeon maintained its eighth place standing in the league.